Point Blank (Bruce Springsteen song): Lyrics and music

-This was the third reference to a Romeo in a Springsteen-penned song, earlier ones being "Incident on 57th Street" from the 1973 album The Wild, the Innocent & the E Street Shuffle and "Fire", which was covered by Robert Gordon in 1978.
+This was the third reference to a Romeo in a Springsteen-penned song, earlier ones being "Incident on 57th Street" from the 1973 album The Wild, the Innocent & the E Street Shuffle, and "Fire", which was covered by Robert Gordon in 1978.

-The music is highlighted by Roy Bittan's sensitive piano playing and Springsteen's singing, alternating between vulnerability, disbelief and anger.

 Themes

 Author Rob Kirkpatrick describes the theme of the "Point Blank" as "you're born dying."
 Jeffrey Symynkywicz described the theme as being that "there is an inexorable decline that is carved at the heart of life."
 Springsteen has stated that one of the themes of the song is the fact that if you ease up as you get older, you effectively cease to exist.
 When introducing the song at a 1981 concert, Springsteen stated:

 A song ain't no good until somebody hears it.
 By yourself you can't have an effect.
 You have to reach out.
 This is a song about someone who loses that power, which is the most powerful thing in the world – your ability to affect your friends' lives ... and my life ... and maybe I can do somethin' for you.
 So ... this is called "Point Blank."

 There are at least two theories as to the origin of the title.
 One theory is that it comes from the 1967 Lee Marvin movie Point Blank.
 Another is that it came from a comment made by an ex-girlfriend during the heat of an argument.